kassaaaaa/sg-kassandra/docs/fase-2-plan/ux-design-specification.md

 -   **Blocking Time:** Triggers the "Block Day" modal/popover.
 -   **Detail View:** Clicking on a lesson or availability block reveals more information or editing options.

+**Variants:**
+-   **Weekly View:** The default view, showing a full week at a glance.
+-   **Monthly View:** A higher-level overview of the month.
+-   **Daily View:** A detailed, hour-by-hour view for a specific day.

+**Accessibility:**
+-   **Keyboard Navigation:** The calendar grid, including all events and buttons, will be fully navigable using the keyboard (arrow keys for dates, tab for events).
+-   **ARIA Attributes:** The calendar will use a `grid` role, and events will be announced clearly by screen readers (e.g., "Lesson: Beginner Kiteboarding, 10 AM to 12 PM").
+-   **Live Regions:** Updates to the calendar (e.g., adding a new availability slot) will be announced using ARIA live regions.

 #### 5.2.3.
 Weather Conflict Card (Manager)

 **Purpose:** To provide managers with a clear, actionable alert for weather-related lesson conflicts, enabling quick and informed resolution.